Ludwig Spaeth Lilac

 - OverviewLight Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.Average Landscape Size:Moderate growing; reaches 6 to 10 ft. tall, 6 to 8 ft. wide.

-- CareCare InformationPrefers well-drained, neutral to slightly alkaline soil.
-Water deeply, regularly during first growing season to establish an extensive root system; reduce frequency once established.
-Increase frequency before spring bloom and feed with a general purpose fertilizer.
-Prune immediately after flowering to promote following year's bloom.Pruning time: spring after flowering.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.
+- CareCare InformationThrives in well-drained, neutral to slightly alkaline soils.
+Needs good air circulation.
+Water deeply, regularly in the first growing season to establish an extensive root system.
+Once established, reduce frequency; increase frequency again before and during spring bloom period.
+Fertilize in early spring.
+Prune after flowering.Pruning time: spring after flowering.Light Needs:Full sunWatering Needs:Water regularly - weekly, or more often in extreme heat.

 Enjoy lilacs longer with our mix-and-match matrix!